romaonthego/REActivityViewController/README.md

 * iOS 5.0 or higher
 * ARC

-If you are not using ARC in your project, add `-fobjc-arc` as a compiler flag for all the files in this project.

 ## Demo

 Build and run the `REActivityViewControllerExample` project in Xcode to see `REActivityViewController` in action.